tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 I'll run by these very briefly for ya:

-[Appimages](https://appimage.org/) are portable, single binary executables that you can run anywhere on any Linux distribution, and they don't require being installed.
+[Appimages](https://appimage.org/) are portable, single binary executables that you can run anywhere on any Linux distribution.
 I personally recommend [Gear Lever](https://github.com/mijorus/gearlever) which helps you manage Appimages with ease.

-[Snaps](https://snapcraft.io/) should be avoided, same with distributions that depend on them, such as Ubuntu.
-As to the politics behind it, is beyond the scope of this guide.
+[Snaps](https://snapcraft.io/) should be avoided.
+Same with distributions that depend on them, such as Ubuntu.
+As to the politics behind it, that is beyond the scope of this guide.

-[Flatpaks](https://www.flatpak.org/) are the standard when it comes to Linux applications and work on every distribution, and are the main way of installing apps directly from the developer.
+[Flatpaks](https://www.flatpak.org/) are the standard when it comes to Linux applications and work on every distribution, and usually is the primary way of installing apps directly from the developer.
 These should be the preferred way of installing applications over other formats such as .deb unless you have a reason not to.

-Deb files (.deb) are Debian installers for applications, as well as Ubuntu and their derivatives.
-I personally recommend [GDebi](https://launchpad.net/gdebi) to easily install .deb applications.
+Debian binaries (.deb) are Debian installers for applications, as well as Ubuntu and their derivatives.
+I personally recommend [GDebi](https://launchpad.net/gdebi) to easily install Debian binaries.

 `$ sudo apt install gdebi -y`

-RPM's are installers for applications for distributions such as Redhat, Fedora, and openSUSE.
+RPM's are binaries for distributions such as Redhat, Fedora, and openSUSE.

 ## For Gaming or Professional Use, Avoid "Slow" Distributions

 If you're running a gaming rig or use your computer for professional work such as heavy modeling, editing, animating, and whatever else you professionals do; You'll want a more up-to-date Linux distribution.

-Before immutable distributions, Ubuntu, Debian, Linux Mint, and others use something called "LTS Releases".
+Distributions such as Linux Mint use something called "LTS Releases".
 LTS = Long Term Support version.
 This means that the OS itself and the drivers they're using are very old, and don't get feature updates regularly like other Linux distributions.
-Rather, they get feature updates at a fixed schedule every few years, and security updates and bug fixes are the only updated allowed.
+Rather, they only get security updates and bug fixes, with feature updates only being shipped at a fixed schedule every few years.
 The benefit of this is having a super tried and true OS that's reliable, has almost zero bugs, and is very, very secure.
 But if you need the latest and greatest, this isn't a good option to take.
-People who use their hardware for professional tasks or gaming, will want a more up-to-date system to keep up with the constant hardware changes and improvements for their machine.
+People who use their hardware for professional tasks or for gaming will want a more up-to-date system to keep up with the constant software changes and improvements that get shipped for their machine.

 ## Automatic Updates Aren't Usually a Thing